aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Deployment options

 Two deployment options are available.
-One or both can be chosen using parameters in CloudFormation at stack creation.
+One must be chosen using the ```DeploymentMode``` parameter in CloudFormation at stack creation.

-1.	**Development and testing** using SageMaker Studio notebooks to handle OpenSearch setup and index management, and web user interface hosted in the SageMaker Studio environment that can be accessed by the local user
+1.	**Development and testing** using SageMaker Studio notebooks to handle OpenSearch setup and index management, and web user interface hosted in the SageMaker Studio environment that can be accessed by the local user - this is the default option

 2.	**Production-like** using Lambda functions to handle OpenSearch setup and index management, and web user interface hosted in Elastic Container Service with load balancer and internet gateway